 The Marshall Lab (www.MarshallLab.com) at the UC Berkeley School of Public Health (http://sph.berkeley.edu/) is seeking to hire two postdoctoral scholars to work on mathematical and computational aspects of gene drive systems in mosquito vectors of malaria, dengue fever and Zika virus.
 The positions are initially for one year, with the possibility of extension, and are available immediately.
 Salary is commensurate with experience, and full benefits are included.

 The larger project will involve:

 Ascertaining design criteria for gene drive systems to spread desirable genes (e.g. those conferring disease refractoriness or a fitness load) into a mosquito population and to remediate them from the environment

 An ideal candidate will:

-Have a strong background in applied mathematics, statistics and/or computer science
+A strong background in applied mathematics, statistics and/or computer science

-Have experience with population genetics and/or genomic analysis
+Experience with population genetics and/or genomic analysis

 If you are interested in one of the positions, please send (1) your CV, including a list of publications and the names and email addresses of three potential referees; (2) PDFs of your two most significant publications or manuscripts to date; and (3) a short cover letter describing your research interests and motivations for joining our lab to John Marshall (email@example.com).
 For best consideration, please apply by December 18th, 2017.
 Inquiries are also welcome.
 Additional information about the research in the Marshall Lab can be found at www.MarshallLab.com.